Lil Wayne’s Daughter Reginae Carter Wows In Red Crop Top & Gucci Pants While Licking Her Lips On Instagram

 “Baby damn” was another comment.

-Reginae has been attracting some comments on her social media regarding her ex: the star dated 28-year-old rapper YFN Lucci, with the star finding herself probed on her former relationship following the split.
+Reginae has been attracting some comments on her social media regarding her ex-boyfriend.
+The star dated 28-year-old rapper YFN Lucci, with her finding herself probed on her former relationship following the split.
 As Hot New Hip Hop reports, Reginae opened up on where she and her former beau stand, with a mention also made of how she felt about having her private life in the public eye.

 “Right now we’re both just doing our own thing.
 You know with growing up and being so young and having the relationship in the public and having everyone’s opinion and everyone feeling like their opinion matters, it’s like, it’s a little stressful.
 But honestly, I’ve been learning that no matter what, I gotta do what’s best for me and I gotta follow my heart.
 I gotta do what makes me happy,” the star said.